ciml-org/ciml-summer-institute-2022/2.5_gpu_computing_hardware_architecture_and_software_infrastructure/README.md

 Well will log into an Expanse GPU node, compile and test some examples from the Nvidia CUDA samples.

-### Log into Expanse and get onto a shared GPU node
+### Log into Expanse, get onto a shared GPU node, and load required modules

 First, log onto Expanse using your `xdtr` training account.
 You can do this either via the Expanse user portal or simply using ssh:
 ```